swestfechtel/masterarbeit/README.md

 - how to handle na values?
 - config files ok?
 - need to one-hot encode categorical vars?
+- is it normal that some statistics are all NAN?
+- why doesn't referrals_difference work for categorical vars?

 ## REM Covariates:
 ### Note attributes: